 If you recognize some of the physical or mental signs of being overly tense, it's important to take the stress relief steps

 you need to relax.
-There are a number of ways you can relieve stress, so overcoming it is just a matter of finding what works for you.
+There are several ways you can relieve stress, so overcoming it is just a matter of finding what works for you.

-There are many supplements that show promise in helping balance out a stressed body and mind.
-Suntheanine is a supplement, made with an amino acid found in green tea plants, that studies have shown promotes relaxation
+Many supplements show promise in helping balance out a stressed body and mind.
+Suntheanine is a supplement made with an amino acid found in green tea plants that studies have shown relaxation

 .
-Dr. Dean suggests magnesium supplements but cautions, "It is important to note that not all forms of magnesium are easily absorbed by the body.
+Dr. Dean suggests magnesium supplements but cautions, "It is important to note that the body easily absorbs not all forms of magnesium.
 That is why I recommend taking a liquid picometer-ionic form of magnesium, which is smaller in diameter than the body's cell mineral ion channels."

 Experiment with aromatherapy